Winner of BJP’s Fractured Stories commission, Adam is currently based at the Preston New Road site working on an ongoing project

 Adam will continue to work on the series over the next month-and-a-half.
-The resulting project will be published on BJP-online throughout November and December 2018.
+The resulting project will be published on BJP-online.

 Fractured Stories is a British Journal of Photography commission made possible with the generous support of Ecotricity.
 Please click here for more information on sponsored content funding at British Journal of Photography.